cap-js/mcp-server/README.md

 # MCP Server for CAP

-A Model Context Protocol server that exposes CAP's CDS model as resources.
+A Model Context Protocol server for CAP development.

 It's in an **alpha state**.